Ray Singleton: Super Three

 Raynoma formed a partnership with Motown under the Super Three banner.
 One of the most successful projects under that arrangement was Rockwell’s Top 10 album, Somebody's Watching Me, in which she served as executive producer.

 Personal life

 Ray Singleton was married three times and has three sons and one daughter from her various marriages.

 Her first husband was Charles Liles; they have one son together, recording artist Cliff Liles.
 Cliff has recorded for Motown with two groups, Apollo and Kagny & The Dirty Rats.

 From 1960-1964, Singleton was married to her second husband, Berry Gordy; they have one son together, musician and entertainment executive Kerry Gordy.
 Kerry was also a member of the group Apollo, along with his brother, Cliff Liles.

 From 1966-1970, Singleton was married to her third husband, Eddie Singleton; they have one son together, William Edward Singleton, Jr., as well as a daughter, recording artist Rya Singleton.

 Death

-She died on November 11, 2016 of brain cancer in Woodland Hills, California.
+Singleton died on November 11, 2016, of brain cancer in Woodland Hills, California.